 Things to see and do at St Catherine's Down and Knowles Farm

-Walk over the downs or down by the sea
+Walk the downs

-A land on the move
+Land on the move

 A landslip in 1928 caused 20,000 tons of rock to fall and destroy the Niton to Chale road.
 Landslips continue in this area today.